huangtonyj/Kilogram/README.md

 ## Feature Challenges/Highlights
 ### Liking and Unliking a Post

-Liking a post seems like a trivial matter but it is one of the core way of expression on Kilogram.
-The incorrect way to build likes feature is to simply nest a likes counter in the associated posts record.
+Liking a post seems like a trivial matter but it is one of the core way to express on Kilogram.
+The incorrect way to build `likes` is to simply nest a likes counter in the associated posts record.
 This would not prevent users from liking a post multiple times, thus an indicator of some sort is needed, and the `likes` table is migrated.

 ```ruby
 create_table "likes", force: :cascade do |t|